 After auditions, a ranking sheet for each major is created—separate lists for undergraduates and graduates.
 All who auditioned are listed, starting with the highest rated player and concluding with the lowest.
 The Enrollment Management Committee reviews each acceptable applicant, and considers the top tier of applicants for performance scholarships.
 The number of scholarships awarded is determined by Peabody's need for the particular talent category.
 Amounts of scholarships generally reflect the relative rankings of applicants, as well as their "need."
 As a general philosophy, Peabody funds are used where needed to make it possible for the most talented students to attend.

 You do not.
 However, this puts the Enrollment Management Committee in a bit of a bind.
 Many families do not qualify for federal assistance, but fall into an "in between" category where Peabody would not hesitate to offer a significant Peabody Scholarship.
 If we have no documentation from you we have no basis for a decision so we have an arbitrary maximum award we can give.
 Also, if you decide you want to come to Peabody, but simply can't afford it, you will need to submit the documents before an appeal can be considered.
 Thus, my best advice to any applicant is to provide us with the FAFSA or the international form on the financial aid website.
 It will not cause you to get any less money but it can certainly open the door to a higher award.

-The Online Application allows you to make two teacher preference selections.
+The application allows you to make two teacher preference selections.
 Based on your request (or lack of same) your acceptance letter will generally contain a specific teacher assignment.
 In just a few cases each year you may be offered a choice, or find yourself on a waitlist for your preferred teacher's studio.
 If you wish to change your teacher preference you may do so by contacting the admissions office in writing (snail mail or e-mail).
 A complete discussion about teacher preferences is included in this FAQ (see above).